geky/ramcrc32bd/README.md

 bit-errors.

-It does scale poorly, $O(n^e)$, but if you're only worried about the occasional one or two bit errors, this may be sufficient.
-It's hard to beat the simplicity, low-cost, and hardware available for CRCs.
+It does scale poorly, $O(n^e)$, but if you're only worried about the occasional one or two bit errors, it may be sufficient.
+It's hard to beat the simplicity, low-cost, and hardware availability of CRCs.

 This block device uses littlefs's CRC-32, since we assume it's already available.
 But the same idea can be extended to any other CRC, as long